Dunera

 With the extensive “supplement” to the official British final report in the matter of Arandora Star by Louis Eleazar Gutmann-Polangen[7] Louis Eleazar Gutmann-Polangen, "Arandora Star Victims.
 A Supplement to the White Paper", 1941, retrieved Aug 20, 2023. an interesting source was found.
 The author, himself one of the survivors, named more than 130 internees of the Arandora Star transport from his own knowledge.
 For each person he included brief biographical note.
 This list includes other Jews and Nazi opponents among the 251 survivors[8] The difference between the 253 names on the British embarkation list and the 251 men who disembarked in Australia arose because Heinz Scheither, who was listed by the British, was not taken on board and Wolfgang Kittel was allowed to leave the Dunera in Cape Town. of the Arandora Star who were subsequently deported to Australia on the Dunera.

-Another basis is a directory of the British Army for processing the estate of fallen soldiers.
-It contains 31 pages of records on the German victims of the Arandora Star.
-A set of British index cards[10] Cf. data collection "Internees on SS Arandora Star.
-Germans", retrieved via ancestry.de (membership required) on 28 November 2023. on 143 German casualties was also found on ancestry.
-This data was compared with other research results on the family tree platform.
+The ancestry family tree platform also contained a set of British index cards[10] Cf. data collection "Internees on SS Arandora Star.
+Germans", retrieved via ancestry.de (membership required) on 28 November 2023. on 143 German fatalities, which were compared with the previous research results.

 In autumn 2024, a collection of ‘red index cards’ from British authorities was found.
 The brief references to 315 survivors of the Arandora Star contained therein were researched and, where necessary, incorporated into the biographical information.